ROCm/AMDMIGraphX/doc/src/dev_intro.rst

 To run the program, we need to pass the parameter as a ``parameter_map`` when we call `eval <migraphx::program::eval>`.
 We create the ``parameter_map`` by setting the ``x`` key to an `argument <migraphx::argument>` object with an ``int`` data type::

-    std::vector<int> data = {4};
+    // create a parameter_map object for passing a value to the "x" parameter std::vector<int> data = {4};
     migraphx::parameter_map pp;
     pp["x"] = migraphx::argument(s, data.data());